ahmed6ww/lang-graph/Langgraph/README.md

 ### **What is LangGraph?**

-**LangGraph** is a tool (or library) that helps developers create complex applications using Large Language Models (LLMs), like the one you're interacting with now.
+**LangGraph** is a tool (or library) that helps developers create complex applications using Large Language Models (LLMs), like the one you interact with called chatGPT.
 Think of it as a special set of building blocks that makes it easier to build smart systems where multiple parts (or "actors") work together, remember things, and make decisions.

 ---